sebanc/brunch/README.md

-# Brunch framework
+# Brunch Framework

 ## Overview

-First of all, thanks goes to project Croissant, the swtpm maintainer and the Chromebrew framework for their work which was actively used when creating this project.
+First of all, thanks goes to Project Croissant, the swtpm maintainer and the Chromebrew Framework for their work which was actively used when creating this project.

-The Brunch framework purpose is to create a generic x86_64 ChromeOS image from an official recovery image.
-To do so, it uses a 1GB ROOTC partition (containing a custom kernel, an initramfs, the swtpm binaries, userspace patches and config files) and a specific EFI partition to boot from it.
+The purpose of the Brunch Framework is to create a generic x86_64 ChromeOS image from an official recovery image.
+To do so, it uses a 1GB ROOTC partition (containing a custom kernel, an initramfs, the swtpm binaries, userspace patches, and config files) with a specific EFI partition to boot from it.

 **Warning: As Brunch is not the intended way for ChromeOS to work, at some point a ChromeOS script could potentially behave badly with Brunch and delete data unexpectedly (even on non-ChromeOS partitions).
 Also, ChromeOS recovery images include device firmware updates that a close enough device might potentially accept and get flashed with the wrong firmware.
 By installing Brunch you agree to take those risks and I cannot be held responsible for anything bad that would happen to your device including data loss.
+Additionally, the Brunch Frameworks makes several modifications to ChromeOS which worsen its security.
+This framework is not recommended for threat models who require adequate security.

 It is therefore highly recommended to only use this framework on a device which does not contain any sensitive data and to keep non-sensitive data synced with a cloud service.**

 ## Hardware support and added features

-Hardware support is highly dependent on the general Linux kernel hardware compatibility.
-As such only Linux supported hardware will work and the same specific kernel command line options recommended for your device should be passed through the GRUB bootloader (see "Modify the GRUB bootloader" section).
+Hardware support is highly dependent on your hardware's compatibility with the Linux kernel.
+As such, only Linux-supported hardware will work; the same specific kernel command line options recommendedation for your device should be passed through the GRUB bootloader (see "Modify the GRUB bootloader" section).

 Base hardware compatibility:
 - x86_64 computers with UEFI boot support,